 Safe Deposit Box Procedures in Hotels

-The following procedures will ensure that all properties are in compliance with the use of safe deposit boxes by registered guests (boxes are not to be issued to non-registered individuals).
+The following procedures will ensure that all properties comply with the use of safe deposit boxes by registered guests (boxes are not to be issued to non-registered individuals).

-Failure to comply with government requirements can result in the forfeiture of protection offered by these statues.
+Failure to comply with government requirements can result in the forfeiture of protection offered by these statutes.
 Any departure from these procedures must be reviewed by management.

 Safe Deposit box Location: A protected area should be provided for guest activity with his/her box.
 If the area is enclosed, the door should be kept shut at all times.
-Entry should be by means of a key-or code activated locking device.
-If the area is not enclosed, a location should be used that provides adequate security for this activity (i.e., back office, business center).
-Closed-circuit TV is recommended for enclosed rooms in order someone who is not supposed to be there.
+Entry should be using a key code-activated locking device.
+If the area is not enclosed, a location should be used that provides adequate security for this activity (i.e., back office, business centre).
+A closed-circuit TV is recommended for enclosed rooms for someone who is not supposed to be there.

 1) In writing on the Safe Deposit Box Agreement card (along with state statute reference number),

 2) Posted over the safe deposit boxes, and

 3) Placed on the inside lid of the safe deposit box tray.
 The dollar amount stated must be the same as the state statute.